doudoutech/doudoutech.github.io/content/contact.md

 description = "Contact us"
 +++

-For any inquiries send us an email to info @ doudou.tech.
+For any inquiries send us an email to `info @ doudou.tech`.